Article I. Name and Purpose

 Section 3.
 Relationship to the Board and the Members.
 The Board hereby authorizes the Trustees to establish and maintain the Fund on behalf of the Association.
 The Trustees shall be a self- governing body to the fullest extent permitted by Section 717 of the NPCL.
 The Trustees shall be the fiduciaries over the Fund, with the mission to help grow and establish a permanent corpus for the Association and its mission.

 Section 4.
 Classes of Trustees.
 The Trustees are to be divided into three (3) classes, Class A, Class B and Class C. Each class shall consist of three (3) members.
 Each Trustee shall serve a term of six (6) years, except that Class A shall serve an initial term of two (2) years and Class B shall serve an initial term of four (4) years.

 Section 5.
 Restrictions on Trustee Membership.
 No Director or Officer shall be a Trustee, provided, however, the President or his or her designee shall be an ex-officio, non-voting member.

 Section 6.
 Membership on Other Committees.
 At a minimum, one Trustee shall be an ex-officio (non-voting) member of the Allocations Committee, one Trustee shall be an ex-officio member of the Governance and Nominations Committee, one Trustee shall be an ex-officio member of the Audit Committee and one Trustee shall be an ex-officio member of the Finance Committee.
 Notwithstanding the foregoing, Trustees may serve on any other committee.

 (a) The Trustees shall make the following minimum distribution of the Fund to the Association no later than the fifteenth (15th) day following the end of the relevant period:

-- 5% of donations to the Fund during each fiscal year thereafter.
+- 5% of the Fund during each fiscal year thereafter.

 These distributions shall be made to the extent there are available unrestricted funds.